 Special pavilions at the Venice Biennale

-Each of the pavilions and rooms deserves a visit, but for day visitors there may not be enough time for this.
-Some of the Venice Biennale pavilions are presented here.
-These are:
+Each of the pavilions and rooms is worth a visit, but day visitors are unlikely to have enough time to see everything.
+Some of the pavilions at the Venice Biennale are presented here.
+They are as follows:

 Austrian pavilion